shockey/ghost-external-links/README.md

-*Note: this is still a work in progress!
-Don't expect everything to work quite yet.
-If you're interested in helping out, there's a todo list on the wiki.*

 **Ghost External Links** uses jQuery to add the `target="_blank"` attribute to HTML links that don't match a whitelist, so they'll open in a new tab or window.

 It also includes an easy-to-use installer that makes up for the lack of a Ghost plugin engine.